suic86/devops-challenge-solution/README.md

 ## Constraints

 There is no right or wrong way to solve this challenge.
-You may change or improve everything starting with the configuration, adding dependencies, up to refactoring implementation details.
-Moreover, to provide the PostgreSQL database, any technology is allowed.
+You can change or improve everything from configuration, to adding dependencies, to refactoring implementation details.
+In addition, any technology for providing the PostgreSQL database is allowed.

-The only thing you must not modify is the interface `com.adverity.person.PersonRepository` and the method `com.adverity.person.PersonRepositorySpec.test()`.
+The only parts you must not modify is the interface `com.adverity.person.PersonRepository` and the method `com.adverity.person.PersonRepositorySpec.test()`.